 My room was spacious very well done.
 But I don’t know what happened to the pic of the whole room.
 So I guess this one will have to do.

 The hotel is amazing and I enjoyed taking pics of the place before going to dinner.
 Well, no one told me that I couldn’t 😉

 And finally dinner.
 One of the chefs had his groove on, check out those glasses!
 I don’t know if he noticed me taking this pic.

 Anyways, the dining area was lovely and well lit.
 See the frames on the walls?
 I liked them.
 Dinner at Tatu was lush and so amazing that I didn’t take any pics.
-Then off to a good night’s rest before travelling to Aberdare National Park the next morning.
+Then off to a good night’s rest before travelling to Aberdare National Park after breakfast the next morning.
 All in all, a good, good day!

 Other Posts to read about the African Continent

 - My top ten favorite parks in Kenya